-For most households, improving the energy efficiency of their heating system can save a considerable amount of money.
-The majority of households are heated using gas, electricity, LPG or solid fuel (wood or coal).
+For most of us, improving our heating systems could save us a considerable amount of money.
+The majority of homes are heated using gas, electricity, LPG or solid fuel, such as wood or coal.
 Gas is usually the cheapest heating fuel for homes with a connection to the gas network.

 Ways to improve the energy efficiency of your heating system: